Internet Matters

 PSHE Association

-Jonathan is Chief Executive of the PSHE Association and the former Head of Education at CEOP.
+Jonathan is the Chief Executive of the PSHE Association and the former Head of Education at CEOP.
 He was responsible for the delivery of CEOP’s award-winning Thinkuknow online safety programme for young people, parents, carers, and educators.

 Online Safety Expert